Dynamic quartz recrystallization: Recrystallization regimes

-Observable microstructures in quartz can be classified into three semi-distinct groupings that form a continuum of dynamic recrystallization textures.
+Observable microstructures in quartz can be classified into three semi-distinct groupings that form a continuum of Dynamic recrystallization textures.
 These regimes will be discussed in terms of temperature changes, assuming a constant level of shear.

 Bulging recrystallization

 The lowest temperature texture (~250-400°C), bulging recrystallization (BLG) is characterized by bulges and small recrystallized grains along grain boundaries and, to some extent, microcracks.
 The at-large proportion and structure of the original quartz crystals is preserved to the greatest extent, compared with the other profiles.
 Formed by a combination of the two mechanisms mentioned, limited crystal plasticity (due to low temperature) prevents any further separation of subgrains.
 It follows, then, that an increase in temperature results in an increase in recrystallized grain size and volume proportion (0-25%) as internal stress becomes more resolved.

 Subgrain rotation recrystallization

 Following an increase in temperature, the dominant texture changes to one marked by the presence of distinct subgrains.
 Recognizable in thin section by a more polygonized texture, the increased softening of the quartz allows for more thorough reduction of internal stresses.
-Recrystallized grains show relatively straight grain boundaries and little to no intragranular deformation feature, such as undulose extinction or deformation lamellae.
+Recrystallized grains show relatively straight grain boundaries and little to no intragranular deformation features, such as undulose extinction or deformation lamellae.
 Volume proportion of recrystallized grains in this regime roughly ranges from 30-90%, forming subgrains not only in interstitial space, but also within larger crystals or ribbon grains.
 Subgrains and recrystallized grains are roughly equal in size and shape.